DarshitChanpura/security/client/README.md

         SampleResourceScope.PUBLIC.value(),
         ActionListener.wrap(isAuthorized -> {
             if (!isAuthorized) {
-                listener.onFailure(new ResourceSharingException("Current user is not authorized to delete resource: " + resourceId));
+                listener.onFailure(new UnauthorizedResourceAccessException("Current user is not authorized to delete resource: " + resourceId));
                 return;
             }